cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

 cy.console() // detailed error about how you can't call console without a subject
 ```

+{% note info %}
+Whenever you're using a child command you likely want to use `cy.wrap()` on the subject.
+Wrapping it enables you to immediately use more Cypress commands on that subject.
+{% endnote %}

 ## Dual Commands

 A dual command can either start a chain of commands or be chained off of an existing one.
 It's basically the hybrid between both a parent and a child command.
 You will likely rarely use this, and only a handful of our internal commands use this.